-During Phase B, a candidate Lasair platform has been design, implemented and tested using precursor data from the Zwicky Transient Facility.
-This service has been made available to the science community and has seen strong uptake with, at the time of writing, around 300 registered users and has been sited in over 70 scientific papers.
+During Phase B, a candidate Lasair platform has been designed, implemented and tested using precursor data from the Zwicky Transient Facility.
+This service has been made available to the science community and has seen strong uptake with, at the time of writing, around 300 registered users and has been cited in over 70 scientific papers.

 The Lasair service is running on the Somerville cloud platform, alongside the prototype UK IDAC, with similar underlying supporting technologies.
-Integration of Lasair and the UK IDAC (both services and data holdings) is currently limited, though likely to be explored in the next phase of development.
+Integration of Lasair and the UK IDAC (both services and data holdings) is currently limited, though work to develop this has commenced at the time of writing.